 Suitable foraging habitat (SFH) for the wood stork is described as any area containing patches of relatively open (< 25% aquatic vegetation), calm water, and having a permanent or seasonal water depth between two and 15 inches.
 SFH supports and concentrates, or is capable of supporting and concentrating small fish, frogs, and other aquatic prey.
-Examples of SFH include, but are not limited to, freshwater marshes and stock ponds, shallow, seasonally flooded roadside or agricultural ditches, narrow tidal creeks or shallow tidal pools, managed impoundments, and depressions in cypress heads and swamp sloughs.

 Based on USFWS data updated in 2023, there are no active wood stork nesting colonies occurring within a 15-mile radius of the study areas.
 The wood stork was not observed during field reconnaissance.
-However, their distribution overlays the study areas and site reconnaissance determined a few areas with suitable foraging habitat are present..
+However, their distribution overlays the study areas and site reconnaissance determined a few areas with suitable foraging habitat are present.
 As a result, the wood stork has a moderate probability of occurrence within the study areas.
-Use of the USFWS Wood Stork Effect Determination Key (2008) (Appendix G), leads to a determination that the proposed project may affect, but is not likely to adversely affect the wood stork.
+Use of the USFWS Wood Stork Effect Determination Key (2008) (Appendix G), leads to a determination (A>B>C) that the proposed project may affect, but is not likely to adversely affect the wood stork.

-4.2.5 Eastern indigo snake
+4.2.6 Eastern indigo snake